How to Delete Files on Mac? – Permanently Delete Trash!

 How is SSD-based Mac Different from HDD-based Mac?

-The previous Apple Macs came with the typical spinning HDD (hard disk drive), making absolute deletion a problematic task.
-But the modern iMac models are generally equipped with fusion drives or flash storage like SSD.
-With flash memory, it is easier to get rid of the files permanently.
+The previous Apple Macs came with the typical spinning HDD (hard disk drive), making absolute deletion problematic.
+However, modern iMac models generally have fusion drives or flash storage, such as SSDs.
+Flash memory makes it easier to get rid of the files permanently.

-On the other hand, in HDD-based Macs, there is a possibility to reverse the deletion using a data recovery application unless your files are completely overwritten.
-While the system’s main motive was to help retrieve the files that a person may have accidentally removed, yet some people use it to recover private data from another person’s Mac.
-So, even if you have emptied the recycle bin or performed the same operation using other methods, your files can still be recovered.
+On the other hand, in HDD-based Macs, you can reverse the deletion using a data recovery application unless your files are completely overwritten.
+While the system’s main motive was to help retrieve files a person may have accidentally removed, some people use it to recover private data from another person’s Mac.
+So, your files can still be recovered even if you have emptied the recycle bin or performed the same operation using other methods.

-How to Know Whether your Mac is SSD or HDD-based?
+How do you know whether your Mac is SSD- or HDD-based?

 This depends upon the kind of Mac model you are using.
-The different versions of Mac like iMac, Mac Mini or Pro, MacBook Air or Pro, etc., use different types of storage mediums.
-Today, most MacBooks are equipped with SSD, but some iMac versions give you a choice to select between Flash Storage and Fusion Drives.
+Different versions of Macs, such as the iMac, Mac Mini or Pro, MacBook Air or Pro, etc., use different types of storage mediums.
+Today, most MacBooks are equipped with SSDs, but some iMac versions allow you to select between Flash Storage and Fusion Drives.

-To check the storage system of your Mac, navigate to the ‘Apple’ logo displayed on the upper left corner of the screen.
+To check your Mac’s storage system, navigate to the ‘Apple’ logo in the screen’s upper left corner.
 Here, click on ‘About This Mac’ and choose ‘Storage’ under the disk icon.
-You will notice a line describing that the system is running on a spinning disk hard drive or solid-state SATA drive.
+You will notice a line describing the system running on a spinning disk hard drive or solid-state SATA drive.

 How do you permanently delete trash on a Mac?

-To permanently delete trach on a Mac, do the following steps:
+To permanently delete the trach on a Mac, do the following steps:

 • Find the Finder icon in the Dock